krantic/azure-docs/articles/active-directory/develop/v2-oauth2-auth-code-flow.md

 Refresh tokens aren't revoked when used to acquire new access tokens.
 You're expected to discard the old refresh token.
 The [OAuth 2.0 spec](https://tools.ietf.org/html/rfc6749#section-6) says: "The authorization server MAY issue a new refresh token, in which case the client MUST discard the old refresh token and replace it with the new refresh token.
 The authorization server MAY revoke the old refresh token after issuing a new refresh token to the client."

 >[!IMPORTANT]
 > For refresh tokens sent to a redirect URI registered as `spa`, the refresh token expires after 24 hours.
-Additional refresh tokens acquired using the initial refresh token carries over that expiration time, so apps must be prepared to re-run the authorization code flow using an interactive authentication to get a new refresh token every 24 hours.
+Additional refresh tokens acquired using the initial refresh token carries over that expiration time, so apps must be prepared to re-run the authorization code grant using an interactive authentication to get a new refresh token every 24 hours.
 Users do not have to enter their credentials, and usually don't even see any user experience, just a reload of your application.
 The browser must visit the login page in a top level frame in order to see the login session.
 This is due to [privacy features in browsers that block third party cookies](reference-third-party-cookies-spas.md).

 ```http
 // Line breaks for legibility only